 Additionally, the Network provides a bridge between national policy and initiatives, and local policy and delivery – our focus is on developing two way communication processes, supporting new developments and sharing data and insight.

 Principles of the network

 Our principles and values for collaboration and alliances

-As a Network we want to continue to develop collaboration and alliances with organisations that support youth work nationally and internationally, and we will be pro-active in seeking, building and maintaining these, where they are underpinned by principles and values which include:
+As a Network we want to continue to develop collaboration and alliances with organisations that support youth work locally, regionally and nationally.
+We are pro-active in seeking, building and maintaining those partnerships underpinned by a set of principles and values which include:

-Taking an ‘asset-based’ approach to collaboration, that values the contribution of all partners in an alliance and recognises that young people and youth work will be best served by alliances that respect the different contributions each partner brings and build solutions and models that take into account the diversity of young people, youth work and the environments and regions in which they are based
+Asset Based- we take an ‘asset-based’ approach to young people and collaboration, valuing the contribution of all partners, and recognising that young people and youth work will be best served by alliances that respect the different contributions each partner brings.
+We take a solution focused approach, taking into account the diversity of young people, the services they want and need, the environments and regions in which they are based

-The Regional Youth Work Units have proved to be effective regional delivery partners in many projects led by national organisations, ranging from national youth voice initiatives with British Youth Council through facilitating regional networks with Centre for Youth Impact to managing the delivery of bursaries for youth work training via National Youth Agency.
-Our own members have also led national partnership projects, such as the Youth Loneliness Project currently led by Youth Focus North East.
-Where there are specific tasks to be undertaken as part of a collaboration, it is appropriate for this work to be paid for through contracts and service level agreements.
+The Network of Regional Youth Work Units have proved to be effective regional delivery partners in many projects led by national organisations, ranging from national youth voice initiatives with British Youth Council, through facilitating regional networks with Centre for Youth Impact and managing the delivery of the youth work bursaries scheme funded by DCMS via the National Youth Agency.
+Individual units have also led national partnership projects, such as the Youth Loneliness Project with Youth Focus North East and Authoring Our Own Stories hosted by Partnership for Young London.

-The network has representation on the following forums and working groups:
+The Network has representation on the following forums and working groups including:

 Youth Voice DCMS